zonemaster/zonemaster/docs/specifications/tests/Methods.md

 glue records) from from the delegation of the given zone (child zone) from the parent zone.
 Glue records are address records for [in-bailiwick] name server names, if any.
 Extract addresses even if the resolution goes through CNAME or DNAME.
+It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test iS covered by Test Case [DELEGATION05].

 IP addresses for [out-of-bailiwick] name server names are not extracted with this method.
-To get those use [Get-Del-NS-IPs] or [Get-Del-NS-Names-and-IPs].
+To get those use method [Get-Del-NS-IPs] or method [Get-Del-NS-Names-and-IPs].

 This is an internal method to be used by other methods.